-Protecting Your Condenser from Leaves & Debris
+Protecting Your Outdoor Condenser From Leaves & Debris

 Use a Condenser Cover

 Once you have cleaned the outdoor condenser, you can use a condenser cover to protect the unit.
-These covers are made of a thin sheet of fabric that allows the unit to take air in, but also prevents debris from getting in the unit.
+These covers are made of a thin sheet of fabric that allows the unit to take air in but also prevents debris from getting in the unit.